 Pan’s Labyrinth isn’t just our favorite Guillermo del Toro movie; it’s easily his best film (sorry Mimic fans).
 Set in Franco’s Spain, this dark fairy tale manages to interweave the brutal reality of the regime with gorgeous high fantasy.

 Part horror movie, part Disney movie, Pan’s Labyrinth is a twisted and spellbinding take on Alice in Wonderland, full of monsters, wonder, and imagination.

 The second part of Park Chan-wook’s unofficial Vengeance Trilogy, Oldboy is probably the best-known and most successful of this trio of films.
-A neo-noir thriller, the film sees businessman Oh Dae-su (Choi Min-sik) kidnapped and imprisoned for 15 years on the orders of some unknown figure.
+A neo-noir thriller, the Korean movie sees businessman Oh Dae-su (Choi Min-sik) kidnapped and imprisoned for 15 years on the orders of some unknown figure.

 Violent, self-referential, and told anachronistically, it could have been a disaster, but Tarantino’s razor-sharp script, perfect casting, and stylish direction make Pulp Fiction make it one of the greatest movies ever made.

 13. Back to the Future (1985)

 The film that single-handedly made the DeLorean car cool, Back to the Future, is an insanely fun time-travel movie with a surprisingly tight script.
 Perfectly balancing its sci and comedy elements, this manic trip back in time is easily one of the most engaging and entertaining science fiction movies ever made.